ABG Tenders Noticeboard

 THE DEPARTMENT OF TREASURY AND FINANCE:

-Headed by Acting Secretary JOSHUA TAUKO under the ministerial leadership of Honorable ROBIN WILSON and Member for Terra Constituency, ABG Minister for Finance.
+Headed by Secretary JOSHUA TAUKO under the ministerial leadership of Honorable ROBIN WILSON and Member for Terra Constituency, ABG Minister for Finance.
 Its mandate is focused on:

 • Budget and expenditure control